R35007/Mock-Server/README.md

 ### **CrudOperations**

-`_CrudOperations` middleware handles all the crud operations of the given data.
+By default handles all the crud operations of the given data.
-By default it also handles the `_AdvancedSearch` operations.

 > Note: The mock must of type Array of objects and must contain a unique value of attribute `id`.
 This `id` attribute can also be changes using `config.id`.